 * KOSPI index slides, foreigners sell

-* Korean won soars against U.S. dollar
+* Korean won falls versus U.S. dollar

-* South Korea bond yields higher
+* South Korea bond yields edge higher

 * For the midday report, please click